Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Hierarchical Besov-Laplace priors for binary classification

 \subsection{Posterior sampling}

-For the observation model \eqref{Eq:Model}, the posterior distribution resulting from the considered hierarchical rescaled Besov-Laplace prior, is not available in closed form.
-We then employ an MCMC method to draw approximate samples from $\Pi(\cdot|D^{(n)})$ and concretely implement posterior inference.
+For the observation model \eqref{Eq:Model}, the posterior distribution resulting from the considered prior $\Pi_n$ is not available in closed form.
+We then employ an MCMC method to draw approximate samples from $\Pi_n(\cdot|D^{(n)})$ and concretely implement posterior inference.

 Specifically, within a Gibbs-type scheme to handle the hierarchical construction, we resort to the `whitened pre-conditioned Crank-Nicolson' (wpCN) algorithm of \cite{CDPS18}, which is a Metropolis-Hastings-type technique applicable to prior distributions that can be expressed (in our case, conditionally) as transformation of a Gaussian white noise.
-For the hierarchical rescaled Besov-Laplace priors from Section \ref{Subsec:LaplRates}, we observe that, for fixed $\alpha$, the random function $W_n$ in \eqref{Eq:BaseLaplPrior} is equal in distribution to
+For the prior $\Pi_n$ from Section \ref{Subsec:LaplRates}, we observe that, for fixed $\alpha$, the random function $W_n$ in \eqref{Eq:BaseLaplPrior} is equal in distribution to